-Ed Juline has been working in manufacturing operations and sales in Mexico for eleven years.
+Ed Juline has been working in manufacturing operations and sales in Mexico for thirteen years.
 When IBM decided to move the manufacturing of X-Series servers from the Research Triangle Park in North Carolina to Guadalajara, Jalisco, they needed someone to lead the project.
 Ed raised his hand and said “I’ll do it!”
 After a successful transplant, Ed wasn’t quite done with Mexico, taking the severance that a non-manufacturing IBM was offering and going on to work for Nypro as the Dell Business Unit manager and then Pertek-Erler as plant manager.
 When MacDermid Autotype wanted to get into the Mexican market and searched LinkedIn for the keywords “Mexico Plastics Appliances”, Ed’s profile was at the top of the list.
 The transition to sales led to solicitations for representation from a number of companies wanting to sell into Mexico and Mexico Representation was formed.

 Yennise Garza’s educational background as an Industrial and Systems Engineer has allowed her to develop different areas of expertise as well as the opportunity to work with different cultures in diverse environments.
 In her ten years of experience she has striven to become the best executive manager she can by applying engineering and managerial skills in areas such as strategic planning, sales and marketing.
 She began her career in sourcing at GE Aircraft Engines as an international buyer and in supplier development.
 Participation in an exclusive professional development program at CEMEX allowed her to get a wider vision of how business units affect an entire organization and how manufacturing costs play an important role in a company’s success.
 Her last role at CEMEX specialized in marketing strategies and consumer/channel segmentation as the Commercial Intelligence Manager for the North and West Region in Mexico.
 This experience has led her to her role as a Manufacturing Sales Consultant providing Mexican manufacturers with solutions to their most challenging sourcing needs.